 The Louvre is open 9am to 6pm all days except Tuesdays, January 1st, May 1st, November 11th, December 25th.
 It is open until 9.45pm on Wednesdays and Fridays.
 Rooms begin closing 30 minutes before museum closing time.

 Full-day Louvre Museum entrance fee: 15 euros.
 From October to March: access is free for all visitors on the first Sunday of each month.
 Buy Museum tickets (16.6 euros).

 The famous glass pyramid (Paris map) designed by architect I.M.
 Pei is the main entrance to the Louvre Museum.
 To avoid the queue, enter through Carrousel du Louvre entrance (Paris map), 99 rue de Rivoli or Porte des Lions, 14 Quai Francois Mitterrand (Paris map).

-The royal palace houses the Louvre Museum since 1793.
-President Mitterrand (picture) decided in 1981 the final and spectacular extension of the museum, including the construction of the glass pyramid marking the entrance.
+The palace houses the Louvre Museum since 1793.
+President Francois Mitterrand decided in 1981 the final and spectacular extension of the museum, including the construction of the glass pyramid marking the entrance.

 See the Louvre in 1500 (Saint Germain des Pres Abbey and Seine River in foreground, Montmartre hill in background).

 Seing the richness of its collections which it is unable to display fully, the Louvre institution in Paris recently decided to open museums in other cities and countries.

 In late 2016, the museum will open a spectacular extension on Saadiyat Island in Abu Dhabi, a significant step towards its internationalization as a global institution.